Skip to main content

 • Robert Dyas has stores located primarily in the south of England, or you can order online.
 Free delivery is available for orders over £30 to most of the UK mainland when you use the code FREEDEL30 at checkout.
 This excludes delivery to the Scottish Isles, Isle of Man, Isles of Scilly and Isle of Wight.

-Next, we narrowed them down by only looking at models that had scored four or five stars within four or more of the following areas: loading, unloading, using the browning controls, using the cancel function and using the crumb tray.
+Next, we narrow them down by singling out models that score four or five stars within four or more of the following areas: loading, unloading, using the browning controls, using the cancel function and using the crumb tray.

-We then made sure our final selection included a mix of two-slice and four-slice models.
+Finally, we make sure the selection includes a mix of two-slice and four-slice models.

 How to buy the best easy-to-use toaster